MV Peveril (1963): Service life

-The combined capacity of the Peveril and Conister, was considered to be approximately 125,000 tons a year, and with this faith in containerization substantial growth continued during 1974 and 1975.
+The combined capacity of the Peveril and Conister was considered to be approximately 125,000 tons a year, and with this faith in containerization substantial growth continued during 1974 and 1975.

 Disposal and subsequent use

 The Peveril and Conister continued to provide a reliable operation on the Douglas - Liverpool cargo service.
-However, by the early 1980s the handling of containerized cargo at Douglas had undergone a revolutionary change with the arrival of Manxline, and their multi-purpose vessel Manx Viking.
+However, by the early 1980s the handling of containerized cargo at Douglas had undergone a revolutionary change with the arrival of Manxline and their multi-purpose vessel Manx Viking.

 It was apparent to the Steam Packet that in order to compete with their then rival shipping company, the introduction of a RO-RO cargo service was necessary.
-Both Peveril and Conister were put up for sale, and a new cargo vessel NF Jaguar was chartered - this vessel went on to be purchased, and renamed MV Peveril (1971).
+Both Peveril and Conister were put up for sale, and a new cargo vessel NF Jaguar was chartered.
+This vessel went on to be purchased, and renamed MV Peveril (1971).

 In 1981, Peveril was sold to Sea Doll Marine Co Ltd, Cyprus, and this was followed by numerous further sales, mostly within Cyprus.
 In 1982, she was acquired by Virginia Express Nav Co Ltd, Cyprus.
-This was followed by a further sale in 1983, this time to Akak Marine Co Ltd. Again, operating under the Cypriot flag, she was purchased by Flourishing Marine Ltd, Cyprus in 1991 until the following year 1992, when G M Khatib R M A Kojok, Lebanon took ownership of her.
+This was followed by a further sale in 1983, to Akak Marine Co Ltd. Again, operating under the Cypriot flag, she was purchased by Flourishing Marine Ltd, Cyprus in 1991 until 1992, when G M Khatib R M A Kojok, Lebanon took ownership of her.
 They sold her in 1999 to other Lebanese interests until she was sold for breaking.
 She was scrapped in Aliağa, Turkey, in April 2001.